solo-system/solo-system.github.io/device.md

 solo, so it can be tailored for your particular needs.
 But here we will describe a typical configuration: the "Solo Basic".

+The Solo Basic records continuously for 5.5 days.
+It comprises a

+* Raspberry Pi (model A+)
+* Cirrus Logic Audio Card
+* Clock module
+* Battery
+* memory card
+* microphone